reiryuki/Dolby-Atmos-Oneplus-8-Visible-Magisk-Module/README.md

 ## Troubleshooting
 - Install Audio Modification Library module if using multiple audio mods.
 - If installation failed with "I/O error", then you need to disable DM-Verity of your ROM first.
-- If installation failed with error "No space left on device", that is mean you using dynamic patitions.
+- If installation failed with error "No space left on device", that is mean you using dynamic partitions.
 - If SE policy patch doesn't work for your device, send logcats to dev, then try using force permissive method.
   Run at Terminal Emulator before flash: